gcatanese/openapi-testcontainers-demo/README.md

 This repository includes a sample on how to use the [OpenAPI Testcontainers](https://github.com/gcatanese/openapi-testcontainers) extension.

-The `UserService` class includes methods to manage users invoking a REST API.
+The `UserService` class includes the methods to manage users invoking a REST API.
-The `UserServiceTest` implements the unit testing where Testcontainers is used to create a container with a mock server of the API being used.
+The `UserServiceTest` implements the unit testing where Testcontainer is used to create a container with a mock server of the API.

 The Testcontainer is created on-the-fly from the OpenAPI specification (ie `users-openapi.yaml`).

 ### Usage